Feral cats in Istanbul: History

-According to Ayşe Sabuncu from Cats of Istanbul the wide prevalence of cats in the city can be connected back to Ottoman times.
-The vast majority of Istanbul's houses were made of wood, which gave shelter and enabled the proliferation of the mouse and rat populations.
+According to Ayşe Sabuncu from Cats of Istanbul, during Ottoman times, the vast majority of Istanbul's houses were made of wood, which gave shelter and enabled the proliferation of the mouse and rat populations.
 This made cats' presence a necessity in the city.
+Marcel Heijnen, photographer and author of City Cats of Istanbul, says that the love of the stray cats led to the creation of a full-time profession – that of the mancacı ("cat sitter").
+Mancacıs ensured that the city's cats were fed, and residents could choose to purchase food from them and feed the cats themselves.

-Various media sources connected the positive attitude towards cats in Turkey to Islam (see Islam and cats), the most prevalent faith in the country.
+There is a positive attitude towards cats in Islam, the religion brought by the Ottomans, which remains the most prevalent faith in the country.